nielsvm/acquia_purge/README.txt

 ║                          ║       ║ $conf['acquia_purge_stripports'] = [80];  ║
 ║                          ║       ║                                           ║
 ║ acquia_purge_cron        ║ FALSE ║ Once enabled, this will process queue     ║
 ║                          ║       ║ items during cron.
-The client-side AJAX   ║
+The client side AJAX   ║
-║                          ║       ║ processor will be hidden but not disabled,║ ║                          ║       ║ which was the case in older versions.     ║
+║                          ║       ║ processor cannot be disabled, but it will ║
+║                          ║       ║ run less, especially combined with late   ║
+║                          ║       ║ runtime processing enabled.               ║
 ║                          ║       ║ $conf['acquia_purge_cron'] = TRUE;        ║
 ║                          ║       ║                                           ║
-║ acquia_purge_lateruntime ║ FALSE ║ When enabled, requests in which items are ║
+║ acquia_purge_lateruntime ║ FALSE ║ When enabled, processing of the queue will║
-║                          ║       ║ added to the queue, will also immediately ║
+║                          ║       ║ start during the same request items got   ║
-║                          ║       ║ process a chunk.
-Queues clear quicklier   ║
+║                          ║       ║ added to it.
+Queues clear quicker and the ║
-║                          ║       ║ and the (hidden) client-side processor    ║
+║                          ║       ║ role of the client-side AJAX processor    ║
-║                          ║       ║ runs less.
-However, this mode is RISKIER  ║
+║                          ║       ║ reduces drastically.
+However, this does   ║
-║                          ║       ║ as backend pages become slower and can    ║
+║                          ║       ║ add RISK since pages can time/out or run  ║
-║                          ║       ║ even time-out/run out of memory!          ║
+║                          ║       ║ out of memory!
+Test carefully!            ║
 ║                          ║       ║ $conf['acquia_purge_lateruntime'] = TRUE; ║
 ║                          ║       ║                                           ║
 ║ acquia_purge_http        ║ TRUE  ║ Purging of http:// schemes, which is      ║